mlugo18/melissa_lugo_badbankcapstone/README.txt

-# Bad Bank Application Node.js, Express, MongoDB, and Firebase
+# Bad Bank Application Capstone

 ## Description:
 This reposity contains files necessary to run the Bad Bank Express application.
 The application can be used to build the base of a banking application that allows users to create an account, login via authentication, and includes functionality to deposit and withdraw amounts.